wuyichen24/system-design-knowledge/patterns/external_api_patterns/API_Gateway.md

 ### Pros
 - Encapsulates internal structure of the application.
 - Centralize the common functions like authentication and authorization.
+- Reduces the number of requests/roundtrips by API Composition/Aggregation.

 ### Cons
 - Introduce single point of failure